 First, Rust style is to indent with four spaces, not a tab.

 Second, println! calls a Rust macro.
 If it had called a function instead, it would be entered as println (without the !).
 We’ll discuss Rust macros in more detail in Chapter 19.
-For now, you just need to know that using a ! means that you’re calling a macro instead of a normal function, and that macros don’t always follow the same rules as functions.
+For now, you just need to know that using a ! means that you’re calling a macro instead of a normal function and that macros don’t always follow the same rules as functions.

 Third, you see the "Hello, world!" string.
 We pass this string as an argument to println!, and the string is printed to the screen.